Year-long journey of hope

 Karen Waltrip, of Monett, turned 40 years old in February, but she was just 37 years old when her battle with breast cancer began.

-Breast cancer diagnoses have decline by 0.3 percent per 100,000 women over the age of 20 between 1999 and 2018, according to an statistical analysis by the U.S. Centers for Disease Control and Prevention (CDC).
+Breast cancer diagnoses have decline by 0.3 percent per 100,000 women over the age of 20 between 1999 and 2018, according to a statistical analysis by the U.S. Centers for Disease Control and Prevention (CDC).

 However, it rose equally at 0.3 percent in women 20 to 39 years of age, meaning younger women are being diagnosed more frequent.
 The U.S. Preventive Services Task Force has recently updated its guidelines for breast cancer screening to account for these changes, according to the Dana-Farber Cancer Institute.